Alam1386/Aloha/README.md

 * CSS Reset
 * Responsive CSS to make this website work an any screen.
   * Using: Media Queries,
-  * Using: Relative sizing.
+  * Mobile First Approach Method
 * Google Fonts
+* Font Awosome

  Javascript

 * JQuery
 * Flickity
-* Font Awosome

 Software used in this project